dyoung522/nosequel/README.md

 That's all there is to it, easy peasy ~~Japanesey~~!

+Once registered, container is a simple, persistent, HASH-like storage system.
+Use it to store any object you want to persist between runs of you ruby code.
+Yup!
+That's right!
+You can store just about any Object in your container for later retrieval.

-Once you've registered your plugin, your storage container will act much like a Hash, use it to store any object you want to retrieve later.
-If the value you're storing isn't already a String, we'll serialize it before saving.
+If the value you're storing isn't already a String, we'll serialize it before saving and deserialize it upon retrieval.
+Cool, huh?

-Behind the scenes, we're actually writing your data to a database in a table named `my_store`.
+Behind the scenes, we're actually writing your data to a database (specifically, in a table named `my_store` in our example).
 We (and by _we_, I mean Sequel) only read and write to the database when we absolutely have to, so it keeps disk access down to a minimum.
 It's also thread-safe, so...
 YAY!

 ### Configure it
 The defaults (`sqlite`) are going to work pretty well for most people, but hey, if you want to change the database options, go for it!